CoMakery/virtue-dao/README.md

 # Virtue DAO EnDAOments

 The Virtue DAO incentivizes a virtuous swarm of autonomous people aligned with the DAOs mission.
-Members receive continuous EnDAOment funding based on their virtue.
+Allies receive continuous EnDAOment funding based on their virtue.
 It's a Decentralized Autonomous Organization (DAO) with no proposals!

 ## STATUS: PROOF OF CONCEPT